sambuddhac/MacroEnergy.jl/docs/src/User Guide/input_data.md

 | **Time** | hours |
 | **Price** | USD |

+Commodities that require only an energy representation (e.g., Hydrogen) have units of MWh.
+Commodities that require a physical representation (e.g., Biomass, where regional supply curve is important) have units of metric tonnes.
+The recommended convention is MWh on a higher heating value basis for transformations where hydrogen is involved, and tonnes on a dry basis for transformations where biomass is involved.

 ## Settings folder
 The `settings` folder currently contains only one file, `macro_settings.yml`, which contains the settings for the run.